 As already stated before, the tables give a detailed report of all cohorts having at least 5 graduates.
-Therefore, if the relevant group is below 5 units only the number of graduates, the number of interviewees and the response rate concerning the survey on the employment status have been reported.
+Therefore, if the relevant group is below 5 units only the number of graduates (see for example the five-year data for two-year master's degree graduates of the University of Camerino's political science degree programme), the number of interviewees and the response rate concerning the survey on the employment status have been reported.
 All the remaining statistics have been left out and percentages have been replaced by the "" symbol.